nichoth/tap-ssc/README.md

 # tap ssc
 Run tests in a browser environment from the command line.

-This depends on having the [`ssc` command](https://sockets.sh/) available in your shell. `ssc` will be automatically installed if it is not in your shell.

-The interface is inspired by [tape-run](https://www.npmjs.com/package/tape-run)
+The interface is inspired by [tape-run](https://www.npmjs.com/package/tape-run).
+Just pipe some JS into the `tap-ssc` command, and your tests will run in a browser environment.

 ## install
 ```